 Do you use this symbolic period to make some life-changing decisions?
 Are you struggling to create a game plan that would work?
 To help you come up with a great New Year’s resolution and inspire you to grow as a photographer, we interviewed 10 prominent photographers, bloggers and entrepreneurs working in the photo industry and asked them a single question:

 “What is your New Year’s resolution?”

-Read on to find out what the industry’s influential personalities told us about their top goals for 2015.
+Read on to find out what the industry’s influential personalities told us about their top goals.